aaml-analytics/mof-explorer/README.md

 ![mof-explorer.png](mof-explorer.png)

 ## Contributing
-For changes, please open an issue first to discuss what you would like to change.
+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
 You can also contact the AAML research group to discuss further contributions and collaborations

 ## **Contact Us**
 **Email**: